An algorithm to recognize regular singular Mahler systems: Examples

 \subsection{Systems coming from finite deterministic automata}

-As mentioned in the introduction, Mahler systems are related with the automata theory.
-Indeed, the generating function of an \textit{automatic sequence} (see \cite{AS03}) is solution of a Mahler equation.
+As mentioned in the introduction, Mahler systems are related to the automata theory.
+Indeed, the generating function of an automatic sequence (see \cite{AS03} for a definition) is solution of a Mahler equation.
 Numerous famous automatic sequences are related to homogeneous or inhomogeneous Mahler equations of order $1$.
-This is the case of the \textit{Thue-Morse} sequence, the \textit{regular paper-folding} sequence, the sequences of power of a given integer, the characteristic sequence of \textit{triadic Cantor integers} - those whose base-$3$ representation contains no $1$.
+This is, for example, the case of the \textit{Thue-Morse sequence}, the \textit{regular paper-folding sequence}, the sequences of powers of a given integer, the characteristic sequence of \textit{triadic Cantor integers} -- those whose base-$3$ representation contains no $1$.
 Thus, their associated systems are regular singular at $0$.

-Among the sequences satisfying equations with a greater order, an important one is the \textit{Baum-Sweet} sequence, which is the characteristic sequence of integers whose binary development have no blocks of consecutive $0$ of odd length.
-The system associated to this sequence is Fuchsian at $0$ and thus regular singular at $0$.
-An other important one is the \textit{Rudin-Shapiro} sequence whose general term is
+Among the sequences satisfying equations with an order greater than $1$, a famous one is the \textit{Baum-Sweet sequence}, the characteristic sequence of integers whose binary expansion has no blocks of consecutive $0$ of odd length.
+The system associated with this sequence is strictly Fuchsian at $0$ and thus regular singular at $0$.
+Another important one is the Rudin-Shapiro sequence whose general term is